sjjsy/neronet/doc/notes_on_meetings.md

 - Maintaining and boosting team spirit and motivation in collaboration with the scrum master

+Note:

+- The scrum master will coach and support the sprint leader.
-Feedback is given to team leader at the end of sprint.
+- Constructive feedback is given to the leader by all team members at the end of the sprint.

 ### Budget

+Facts:

-Fact: We have at least 10h of storyless work per developer, thus only 5x25h of developer time budget left for story fullfilment work.
+- We have at least 10h of storyless work per developer to be done during sprint 1, thus only 5x25h of developer time is left for story fulfilment work.

-Fact: Total story points in product backlog: 26
+- Total story points in product backlog defined for non-epic stories at the end of sprint 0: 26

+Assumptions:

-Assumption: We have two two person teams doing pair programming.
+- We have two two person teams doing pair programming.

-Result: The budget is 50h of pair time

-Assumption: One story point equals 3h of pair time.
+- One story point equals 4h of (productive) pair time:
+   - 30min of studying for and planning the work,
+   - 90min of developing the code and unit tests,
+   - 30min of documenting the work and updating the user guide,
+   - 50min of peer reviewing and testing the work of an other pair, and
+   - 40min for backlog management, time tracking and pauses

+Results:

+- The sprint budget is 50h of pair time.
-Result: We can do 16 story points this sprint.
-Which?
+- We can do about 12.5 story points per sprint.
+- Our average weekly pair time budget is about 16h.
+- Our week velocity (number of story points done per week) should be about 4.

+Question:

+- Are the assumptions reasonable?
+- Which stories should we do in sprint 1?

 ### Sprint goal